Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 The Cornell University acceptance rate for 2020 (the Class of 2024) was 10.7%

 That’s a slight decrease from the 10.85% acceptance rate from the year before.
 On average, the acceptance rate for Cornell university has been decreasing steadily over the years.
+The Cornell early decision acceptance rate is about 24%, meaning students can benefit from applying early decision.

 According to Cornell statistics, the Class of 2024: